celestebetancur/CHmUsiCK/README.md

 ========

 _______________
 ##Musical Simple Interface

 CHmUsick 0.01 (beta version)
 ---------------

-install chuck, clone this repo and run Library.ck
+install chuck, clone this repo, copy any of the examples in the file called LiveCode.ck and run Library.ck.